Written by Stacey Kelleher. Reviewed by Sean Busch.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-The CDC and the U.S. Food and Drug Administration (FDA) are two entirely different government entities, each responsible for regulating different consumer products.
+The FDA and CDC are two distinct government entities that are responsible for regulating different consumer products.

 In 2019, the FDA banned 28 different ingredients for hand sanitizers, approving the following three:

 When purchasing your hand sanitizing products, make sure that your product utilizes one of these ingredients.

 So I Shouldn't Make My Own Hand Sanitizer?

 Homemade hand sanitizer isn’t good for fighting germs and viruses.
 First off, DIY sanitizer recipes might reduce the amount of germs, but they probably won't kill them completely.
 This is true if they contain less than 60% ethanol alcohol or less than 70% isopropyl alcohol.

 Secondly, recipes that aren’t mixed correctly can end up irritating or burning the skin, and especially if they're used by children and people with sensitive skin.
 Leave hand sanitizers to the experts.